 -

-Create new user.
+Create a new user.
 This user must have an active Teams license applied.

 -

-Add new user to previously created security group as a member.
+Add a new user to the previously created security group as a member.
 Important: ADFS and MFA must be turned off for this user.

 -